lautthom/Project-Deep-Reinforcement-Learning/README.md

 There are different options for `atari_dueling_ddqn.py` that can be used in the command line:

-`-t` or `--training` if argument is given, a new model will be trained, otherwise an already trained model will be loaded from the `model` folder, if one is available for the chosen algorithm and network structure
+`-t` or `--training` if argument is given, a new model will be trained, otherwise an already trained model will be loaded from the `model` folder, if one is available for the chosen combination of game, algorithm, and network structure
 `-dqn`    if argument is given, DQN will be used as algorithm, otherwise DDQN will be used `-sn` or `--single_network`                   if argument is given, single stream network is used, otherwise dueling network is used
 `-g` or `--game` choose game that is played; game must be given as a string, it is case-sensitive; an overview of the available games is given at: https://www.gymlibrary.dev/environments/atari/#; default game is "Pong"